 It is seen predominantly in women (>90%) in the second through fourth decades of life 3.

-Aggressive angiomyxoma is a mesenchymal tumour which arises from connective tissue.
+Aggressive angiomyxoma is a mesenchymal tumour that arises from connective tissue.

 Classically shows involvement of both pelvic and perineal compartments.

 On CT, a well-defined mass with attenuation less than or equal to that of adjacent skeletal muscle is typically seen, often with swirled enhancing tissue internally 3.